logo

 In paint industries, impact resistance testing is typically carried out using a standardized method such as the ASTM D2794 test, which involves applying a controlled force to a coated metal panel to evaluate its toughness and adhesion.
 The process begins with the preparation of test panels coated with the paint or coating under evaluation.

-Step 1: Prepare the Test Panel
+Step 1: Getting the Test Panel Ready

 Step 2: Set Up the Impact Tester